ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 6 and the seven angels who had the seven plagues came out of the temple, clothed in linen, clean and bright, and girded around their chests with golden sashes.
 > 7 Then one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God, who lives forever and ever.
 > 8 And the temple was filled with smoke from the glory of God and from His power; and no one was able to enter the temple until the seven plagues of the seven angels were finished.

+**Revelation 15 Summary**

+***In Chapter 15, John*** sees another great and marvelous sign: seven angels with the seven last plagues, which complete the wrath of God (*v.
+1*).
+He then sees those who conquered the beast standing beside a sea of glass, holding harps of God and singing the song of Moses and the song of the Lamb, praising God’s righteousness and His works (*vv.
+2–4*).
+After this, the heavenly temple—the tabernacle of testimony—is opened, and the seven angels receive seven golden bowls filled with the wrath of God.
+The temple fills with smoke from the glory of God so that no one can enter until the plagues are finished (*vv.
+5–8*).

+***Christ is presented as*** the Lamb whose redeemed people praise Him for His righteous acts and deliverance, and whose victory over the beast is the basis of their worship (*vv.
+2–4*).

+***Believers should*** worship God for His righteous judgments, trust in His ultimate justice, and remain faithful as He brings His purposes to completion (*vv.
+3–4*).

 **Six Bowls of Wrath** *(16:1-12)*